ibm-cloud-docs/logs-router/mng-data.md

 ### Log data
 {: #mng-data-storage-delete-logs}

-The {{site.data.keyword.logs_routing_full_notm}} service routes data to 1 or more destinations.
+The {{site.data.keyword.logs_routing_full_notm}} service routes data to destinations.
 It does not store log data.
-You must follow the guidance that is provided by each destination type to delete log data.
+You must follow the guidance that is provided by the destination to delete log data.